3. What is Schema

 65. Differentiative simple and complex, snapshots

-A simple snapshot is based on a query that does not contains GROUP BY
+A simple snapshot is based on a query that does not contains GROUP

 clauses, CONNECT by clauses, JOINs, Subquery or a set of operations.